flyinglightspeck/FLS/README.md

 ![image](images/assembled_drone.jpeg)

 ## Steps to reproduce
 1. Flash the firmware to the flight controller
 2. Connect the motors and other connections
 3. Test the direction of rotation for each motor
 4. Assemble the parts on the frame
-5. Configure the flight controller and Raspberry Pi
+5. Configure the flight controller
+6. Configure Raspberry Pi

 ## List of parts